Frequently Asked Questions

 How much cacao should I have?

 There is no set amount, because every body has different needs.
 Trust yourself, your cravings and have fun exploring what works best for you!
 You are your own best expert.
 Don’t get too hung up over dosages and quantities.
 There’s a lot of info about cacao and it can get a bit overwhelming and intimidating.
 Cacao is a deliciously versatile nutrient dense food and treat it as such.
-If you’re feeling exhausted and need extra support, nourishment and comfort, have a little more.
-If you’re on holiday, loving life and feeling energised and resilient, take a little break.
-Honestly, use your common sense as a guide on this one!
+If you’re feeling exhausted, stressed or run down and in need of extra support, nourishment and comfort, have a little more cacao.
+If you’re feeling energised, vibrant and resilient, have a little less.
+Allow your inner energy gauge to guide you and trust what you intuitively know to be true for you.

 What's the difference between cocoa and cacao?